How mica is used in high voltage applications

 With its superior physical and electrical properties, mica is incredibly well suited to a number of applications in which users, operators or the wider system need to be protected from high voltages.

-Electric vehicles (EVs) require high voltages and high currents .
-The voltage in earlier versions were at 48V but as more power is required and faster charging, voltages spoken about can reach 800V in some vehicles such as sports cars. .
+Electric vehicles (EVs) require high voltages, high currents and therefore excellent high voltage electrical insulation.
+The voltage in earlier versions were at 48V but as more power is required and faster charging, voltages spoken about can reach 500V and above in some vehicles such as sports cars and certain Tesla models.
 EVs and their chassis need to be designed carefully to protect the driver and passengers from high voltage components and systems.
 Mica insulation is commonly used to insulate the chassis, battery compartment and charging components in order to improve the safety of the user and to ensure that vehicles meet vital safety requirements and standards.
 Mica is also used with other products as thermal insulation around the battery pack and between the cells to help slow down thermal runaway.

 High voltage capacitors